hershler/Ministry-of-Defence-Project/README.md

 The recommended data type for working with this DB is numbers, characters, strings of fixed length and such.

-Special thanks to ADVA and Elevation stuff and all the mentors from 8-200!
+Special thanks to ADVA and Elevation team and all the mentors from 8-200!